 Whether you go to your favorite pub, or plan a get-together with your friends, if you plan to celebrate this coming St. Patrick’s Day, please make sure you celebrate responsibly.
 If you plan to drink, make sure you have safe transportation home.
 Bring along a designated driver, call a friend, a cab, an Uber or Lyft…just never get behind the wheel of a car while inebriated.
 You have many more holidays that you need to celebrate.

-Have fun.
-St. Patrick’s Day only comes around once a year.
+Most of all, simply have fun, as St. Patrick’s Day only comes around once a year.
 Whether you celebrate it by drinking, or simply by staying home, have a wonderful St. Patrick’s Day.
-And whether you drink beer or not, I highly suggest listening to the following song; it’s sure to make you smile.
+And whether you drink beer or not, I highly suggest listening to the following video; it’s sure to make you smile.